soumukhe/awx_on_ec2_terraform/README.md

 # Procedures:

+This procedure will create everything for you and install AWX ready to be used.
+It will create objects on AWS, such as VPCs, CIDRs, Subnets, Internet Gateway, Security Groups and EC2.
+It will also install doker, docker-compose, Ansible and get the scripts ready in the home directory.
+You just have to ssh in to the EC2 and run those scripts (which are numbered, 1.x, 2,x, 3.x, 4.x).

+The actual bringup should not take more than 10 minutes.
+Before you start, go to the AWS console and create a AWS Key and Secret, which you will need to enter in the "override.tf" file before running the script.

+⚠️ The Security Group rules confiugurd by this script is wide open because this is for a POC.
+If you wanted to tighten it down, please change the terraform resource definition in main.tf before executing the script.

 ```
 1) from the linux/mac box where you will do the install from, make sure you have terraform binary installed
           a) browse to https://terraform.io/downloads,  go to the bottom and right-click and copy the terraform binary for your platform